-So far, we’ve helped millions of travelers and we also provide additional technological tools for travelers in their flight compensation quests.
+So far, we’ve helped 10 million travelers and we also provide additional technological tools for travelers in their flight compensation quests.
 In doing so, AirHelp has fundamentally changed the legal industry, holding airlines accountable and by offering ‘Justice-as-a-Service’ to consumers.

 Air Passenger Rights and Regulations People Should Know

 While it’s true that individual countries abide by their own laws, there are some key features of regional or international laws that serve as powerful tools to air passengers.
 These include, but are not limited to, EU legislation EC261, various US laws, and the Montreal Convention.

 Legal Strong Suit

 Certain regulations have a wider reach or prove more advantageous than others.
 However, it’s best to remember that disrupted flight circumstances can differ significantly, and it’s helpful to know which strengths you can rely on for your journey.

 Unfortunately, US laws regarding passenger rights are not as extensive as European or international laws.

 US laws are, however, particularly beneficial to individuals who are denied boarding or who experience luggage problems.